duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 and
 computing the number of page faults on that string
 - string is just page numbers, not full addresses
-- if we have a referece to a page `p`, then any references to page `p` that immediately follow will never cuase a page fault
+- if we have a reference to a page `p`, then any references to page `p` that immediately follow will never cause a page fault
 - results depend on the number of frames available

 ![Alt text](../images/image-249.png)